serge-sans-paille/pythran-stories/prototype-to-fast-c++.rst

     Read 12436200 samples
     Elapsed: 1565 ms

-So that's 1.56s down from 1.87s for the Python/Pythran version, an 15% speed improvement!
+So that's 1.56s down from 1.87s for the Python/Pythran version, a further 15% speed improvement!

+A final note on time-scaling
+__________________________________

+The algorithm I used in this blog post achieves good results in many cases, but not in all cases.
+For one, results are usually better when speeding up rather than slowing down audio.
+One of the biggest problems with this simple algorithm is that it does not do well when the audio includes sharp transients (for example, drums, percussions, etc).
+You'll notice that the transients become smeared in time, lose their sharpness.
+Many improvements have been suggested to alleviate this problem, see for example `this paper <http://www.ircam.fr/equipes/analyse-synthese/roebel/paper/dafx2003.pdf>`_.

 Conclusion
 ===============

 I hope this example will have convinced you.
 Python/Numpy is a great prototyping language: high-level, flexible, fast enough for rapid prototyping, it has all the features one might want for algorithm prototyping.
 Now with Pythran you can turn this high-level interpreted code into a blazingly fast C++ version that no longer depends on Python or Numpy, can be included into your C++ project, and compiled to any target you might like.
 In addition, if the code you're deploying contains some proprietary IP, the translation to C++ and compilation to machine code makes reverse-engineering it far harder than if it was deployed using python, even with obfuscation.

 Pythran has some limitations: you cannot use classes, and polymorphism is limited to some degree.
-In practice, I find these limitations acceptable (the lack of class support is the one that I find the most cumbersome), given the quality of the C++ code that's generated.
+In practice, I find these limitations acceptable (the lack of class support is the one that I find the most cumbersome), given the efficiency of the C++ code that's generated.

 .. _Paper: http://www.cs.bu.edu/fac/snyder/cs591/Literature%20and%20Resources/ImprovedPhaseVocoderTimeScaleMod.pdf

 .. _entry: https://en.wikipedia.org/wiki/Audio_time_stretching_and_pitch_scaling